 Any vehicle accident has the potential to be a tragedy, but none more so than a preventable accident that takes the lives of children.

-Edelman, Krasin & Jaye are experienced attorneys who will fight for justice if your loved ones have been injured or killed in an school bus accident in Long Island or New York City.
+Edelman, Krasin & Jaye are experienced attorneys who will fight for justice if your loved ones have been injured or killed in a school bus accident in Long Island or New York City.

 Our initial consultation is free; we will discuss your case and what next steps could be.
-Call 1-800-469-7429 for a free consultation with a seasoned New York City and Long Island bus accident lawyer today.
+Call 1-800-469-7429 or go to our website for a free consultation with a seasoned New York City and Long Island bus accident lawyer today.

 - New York State DMV.
 About the DMV.
 Chapter 6: Passing. https://dmv.ny.gov/about-dmv/chapter-6-passing